97revenge/check-box-for-groceries/README.md

 <br>

-## Project's goal 🛤
+## Project's goal 🎆

-⚡️ Develop an application entirely in JavaScript
+⚡️ Develop an application entirely in JavaScript ( *HTML* and also *CSS*)

-⚡️ work with hooks
+⚡️ work with `useState` hook and debug a business rule after project completion

-⚡️ fetch APIs with  `axios.get`
+⚡️ fetch the store groceries API with  `axios.get`

+⚡️ handling events with components